-Share-based payments were significantly higher in the second quarter of 2017 relative to comparable quarters.
+Share-based payments were similar for both comparable quarters in which no stock options were granted, and the expense is reflective of the ongoing vesting provisions of outstanding stock options.
 In June 2017, stock options for 2.25 million common shares which were performance based were fully vested by the Company's Board of Directors.
 Also in the same month, the Company granted 3.1 million stock options to directors, officers and employees with an exercise price of CAD\$0.10 and an expiry date of June 2, 2022, and which are subject to vesting provisions in which 25% of the options vest immediately on the grant date and 25% vest every six months thereafter.
 In September 2017, additional stock options for 500,000 common shares were granted to an employee, with an exercise price of CAD\$0.09 and expiry date of September 13, 2017, and which are subject to vesting provisions in which 25% of the options vest immediately on the grant date and 25% vest every six months thereafter.
-Forfeitures in 2016 reduced share-based payments.
+Share-based payments would be higher in those respective quarters of fiscal 2017.